Down to Earth candle glowing beside a bed in a softly lit bedroom, creating a cozy and calming nighttime atmosphere

 Your brain loves patterns.
 When you repeat the same calming cues each night, your body begins to associate them with rest by lowering cortisol levels and encouraging melatonin production.

-A well-designed bedtime ritual can help:
+A well-designed bedtime ritual acts like a gentle off-switch.

 • Reduce nighttime anxiety